secondlife/dullahan/README.md

 ## How do I build CEF?

-In order to build Dullahan, you need to build CEF.
+In order to build Dullahan, you need a build of CEF.
 You can acquire or build a compatible version of CEF in a number of ways:

 * Use the CEF package from the Spotify Automated CEF Builds page
     * Look at `build_dullahan_mac.sh` and `build_dullahan_mac.bat`in the `tools` directory
-* Use a Linden Lab autobuild package for CEF
-    * Look at the `extract_3p_cef_wrapper_mac.sh` and `extract_3p_cef_wrapper_mac.bat` in the `tools` directory
 * Build CEF from source entirely.
-This also means building Chromium from source too which takes a long time and needs to be done on a higher end spec computer
+This also means building Chromium from source too which takes a long time and needs to be done on a higher end spec computer (E.G. builds take 12-16 hours on my 2019 MacBook Pro)
     * Look at the `build_cef_src_mac.sh` and `build_cef_src_win.bat` in the `tools` directory
     * You will have to do this if you want to enable the `media_codec` option in builds that enables support for sites like Twitch, YouTube Live and Zoom